icarreira/voting_poll/README.md

 voting_poll
 ===========

-Library to help implementing different kinds of voting polls.
+Library to help implementing different kinds of voting polls for Ruby Applications.